jdsn/nbuexplorer/readme.txt

 ===================
-dbshell is third party application which can be used by NbuExplorer to parse contacts from symbian contact database (usually located under Private\100012a5 folder as file with name DBS_100065FF_Contacts.cdb).
+dbshell is third party application which can be used by NbuExplorer to parse contacts from symbian contact database (usually located under Private\100012a5 folder as file with name DBS_100065FF_Contacts.cdb), memo notes including timestamp (from notepad.dat) and message headers (from logdbu.dat file).

 In order to enable this functionality you will need to get your copy of dbshell (version 1.3): https://sites.google.com/site/garawaa/ http://symbian.site11.com/
 Unzip content of dbshell.zip to the same directory where you have NbuExplorer.exe